Skip to main content

 In order to inspect whether the OS upgrade mechanism is configured and running as expected on site site-name use the following command:

-supctl show -s site-name os-upgrade
+supctl show --site site-name os-upgrade

 Example output: